wormsenseLab/AnalysisFunction/README.md

 - scripts were developed in Matlab 2014b, still runs on Matlab2018b
 - *tsmovavg* does not work in 2020 anymore

-- example .dat file please reach out to me or Miriam
+- example .dat file available in Link in Folder ExampleDataAndSheets *LinkToExampleDatFiles*
 - examples notes/MetaData for dat file are in the folder ExampleDataAndSheets/ExampleBodyMechanics
+- go to section [RUN MATLAB Code](#RUN-mATLAB-code) for installation of sigTOOL

 - scripts needed to run BodyMechanics analysis
-	- ImportMetaData.m
+	- ImportMetaData.m (Sammy)
-	- ImportPatchData.m
+	- ImportPatchData.m (Sammy)
-	- SplitSeries.m
+	- SplitSeries.m (Sammy)
 	- BOMDisplaceClamp.m (main script!)
 	- AnalyzeForceClampBOM.m